sidjay10/CS335-C-Compiler/README.md

 This repository contains our project for CS335, the course on Compiler Design at IIT Kanpur for the Spring semester 2021.

 We build the compiler in stages.
+Currently two stages have been completed.

 ## Building the Project